jakebailey/ua/docs/running_locally.md

 ## Local PrairieLearn

 PrairieLearn is used as usual, however, the uAssign aspects need some modification to point to a local server.
-In `uassign_terminal.py`'s render function, force:
+In your course's PrairieLearn content repository's `elements/uassign_terminal/uassign_terminal.py`'s render function, force:

 ```python